LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

 Computing a Histogram with Atomic Operations
 --------------------------------------------------

-This section contains a working exercise at ``exercises/atomic-histogram.cpp``.
+This section contains an exercise to work through in the file ``RAJA/exercises/atomic-histogram.cpp``.

 Key RAJA features shown in this exercise are: